 I particularly loved the inclusion of a real person, matinée idol Ivor Novello and the star of Alfred Hitchcock’s The Lodger and Downhill, into the mix.
 It’s just a really cool touch.
 Novello is played by Jeremy Northam (Emma and Amistad).

 In Altman’s fashion, people talk and talk, often over each other, which will require even the sharpest viewer to pay close attention.
 Bless those lovely subtitles because they helped me keep track of everything that was going on.
 I still think I missed something, a great excuse to revisit this truly great movie.

 Conclusions & Final Thoughts:

 Gosford Park is funny, smart and stimulating and heartbreaking.
-The amazing all-star cast includes Kristin Scott Thomas (The English Patient) as Lady Sylvia McCordle, Clive Owen (Inside Man) as Robert Parks, Maggie Smith (A Room with a View) as Lady Trentham, Helen Mirren (Excalibur) as Mrs. Wilson, Emily Watson (War Horse) as Elsie, Michael Gambon (The Cook, the Thief, His Wife & Her Lover) as Sir William McCordle, Ryan Phillippe (Cruel Intentions) as Henry Denton, Bob Balaban (Altered States) as Morris Weissman, Alan Bates (Women in Love) as Jennings, Derek Jacobi (Gladiator) as Probert, and many many many others.
+The amazing all-star cast includes Kristin Scott Thomas (In the House), Clive Owen (Inside Man), Maggie Smith (A Room with a View), Helen Mirren (Excalibur), Emily Watson (War Horse), Michael Gambon (Being Julia), Alan Bates (Women in Love), Derek Jacobi (Gladiator), and many others.
 Color, 131 minutes, Rated R.